woodycal/pico-secure-delivery-box/README.md

 ![Example](Building-box/phoneshot.png)

 If you need outside access ie not on home network I would advise a secure VPN of some kind to access your home network.
 This wasn't designed for being open to internet as I block my iot devices from internet.

+Detailed guide how to build your own secure delievery box from scratch [Click here](#Building-box/README.md)